 Senator SMATHERS.
 In 1964 it pointed out that the gross national product was \$628 billion.
-The debt was \$811 billion, and the debt as a percent of the gross national product was 180 percent which, of course, is the highest level of debt as compared to the gross national product that we have ever had. product that we have ever had.
+The debt was \$811 billion, and the debt as a percent of the gross national product was 180 percent which, of course, is the highest level of debt as compared to the gross national product that we have ever had.

-As Secretary of the Treasury, are you concerned about this increase in the percentage of the debt and, if so, I would like to hear your com-1.1.1.1.1.1.1 ments about it?
+As Secretary of the Treasury, are you concerned about this increase in the percentage of the debt and, if so, I would like to hear your comments about it?

 Secretary Fowner.
 Well, I think that it is quite clear that there can be a rate of increase in private debt that would be nonsustainable and, therefore, destabilizing in its character.
-"I am not prepared to make a judgment that the rate of increase we have had up to now is of such a character.
-I think we all recognize that, as the country grows and expands and increases, it is natural that the levels of debt, private debt, corporate debt, personal debt, State and local debt, all tend to yo up States & March Constant with it. and the
+I am not prepared to make a judgment that the rate of increase we have had up to now is of such a character.
+I think we all recognize that, as the country grows and expands and increases, it is natural that the levels of debt, private debt, corporate debt, personal debt, State and local debt, all tend to go up with it.